-Investigate decorated pottery for evidence of what life was like in ancient Greece.
+Investigate decorated pottery for evidence of what life was like for ancient Greeks.

-- Handle and study fragments of Greek pottery including pieces that are over 2,000 years old
+- Study fragments of Greek pottery including pieces that are over 2,000 years old

 Suitable for: Year 3-6

 Group size: Up to 35 pupils – you can book more than one session